Ruibin-Liu/pyuniprot/README.md

 # pyuniprot
-`pyuniprot` parses a Uniprot txt file given a Uniprot ID into a python object.
+`pyuniprot` parses a UniProt text file given a Uniprot ID into a python object.
 All information is made programmatically accessible when programming in python, the most used programming language in bioinformatics.

+The text file format of the UniProt different API formats was chosen because we could download the whole dataset as text and run local queries without worrying about internet connection or UniProt API limits.

 Through the python object, mostly a dictionary of different categories and each category is wrapped as a `dataclass` so that inside attributes are easy to access through dot notations.
 Convenient functions will be provided for some common usage.